Migration

 Security and privacy

 Section titled “Security and privacy”- Source secrets are never persisted.
-They’re passed through to the worker for the duration of the job, then wiped from disk.
+Passwords and S3 secret keys are passed through to the worker for the duration of the job, then wiped from disk.

 - The copy is server-to-server.
-Bytes flow directly from your source to Wasabi over the worker — they don’t traverse your laptop, and they don’t pass through your local internet connection.
+Bytes flow directly from your source to your destination bucket via our worker.
+They don’t traverse your laptop or your local internet connection.

 Who can migrate to the org bucket